The vital importance of literacy

 The report highlights that literacy is the cornerstone of all learning.
 Students who develop strong reading skills are more likely to excel across subjects in school and gain access to significantly greater opportunities throughout their lives.

-Drawing on around 120 studies from Africa, Asia, Latin America, and Middle East – and analysing evidence from over 170 languages – the report identifies two essential skills for proficient reading:
+Drawing on around 120 studies from Africa, Asia, Latin America, and Middle East – and analysing evidence from over 170 languages – the report identifies 2 essential skills for proficient reading:

-• making a national commitment to ensure all children become skilled readers through effective, evidenced-based methods
+• a national commitment to ensure all children become skilled readers through effective, evidence-based methods

-• selecting appropriate languages for teaching and provide children with necessary support
+• selecting appropriate languages for teaching and providing children with necessary support

-• teaching in all six core skills, without expecting children to learn independently
+• teaching in all 6 core skills, without expecting children to learn independently

-• giving students ample time and opportunity to practice reading diverse texts
+• giving students ample time and opportunity to practise reading diverse texts

 • adapting instructions for different languages while following core evidence-based principles